• Skip to primary navigation

 Instructions

-• Brush with olive oil and give them a sprinkle of salt, pepper and garlic powder.
+• Brush with olive oil and give them a sprinkle of salt, pepper, and garlic powder.
 I use my famous 7:2:2 seasoning.
+You can use Italian seasoning or any seasoning you wish instead.

-• Dip into grated Parmesan cheese.
-Fresh grated preferred.
-2 tablespoons are enough for one potato
+• Dip into freshly grated or shredded Parmesan cheese.
+2 tablespoons are enough for one potato.

-• Place potato wedges on a baking tray sprayed with PAM with skin side of the wedge down.
+• Place the potato wedges on the prepared baking sheet with the skin side of the wedge down

 Recipe Notes